 Proponents are responsible for retaining qualified individuals to undertake appropriate studies, locating and designing their proposal to avoid, minimize and mitigate adverse effects and/or potential impacts to major facilities, and for installing and monitoring any required mitigation measures, as well as ensuring any necessary permissions (including ECAs, EAs and EASR registrations as applicable) under the EPA, the EAA or the Ontario Water Resources Act (OWRA), or other relevant legislation, are in place (see Appendix B for more on qualified individuals).
-Proponents of major facilities are encouraged to undertake studies supporting land use planning approvals and environmental permissions in a coordinated manner, where possible.
+Proponents of major facilities and environmental permissions in a coordinated manner, where possible.